 - 1. Examination of new information regarding ecosystems - 2.
-Revision of the inter-sessional meeting report - 2.1 Management recommendations including potential modifications to Recommendation by ICCAT on Reducing Incidental By-Catch of Seabirds in Longline Fisheries [Rec.
+Revision of the Report of the inter-sessional meeting - 2.1 Management recommendations including potential modifications to Recommendation by ICCAT on Reducing Incidental By-Catch of Seabirds in Longline Fisheries [Rec.
 07-07] - 3.
 Other matters - 4.
 Work Plan for 2010